Freddie

 from where he came — I never knew

-he always seemed quite magical to me
+he always seemed to me quite magical

 a TV enchantment that had come true